lancearlaus/lancearlaus.github.io/_posts/2015-05-23-Akka-Streams-Buffer-Beware.md

 #### A Simple Solution

-Here's a simple solution to this problem
+Here's a simple solution to the problem

 * Copy (broadcast) the incoming stream into two streams.
 Let's call them Up and Down.
 * Leave the Up stream unchanged